Azure/Microsoft-Defender-for-Cloud/Workflow automation/README.md

 # Workflow automation
 This folder contains sample security playbooks for security automation, orchestration and response (SOAR)

+You will need to create a workflow automation to call these playbooks.  see https://docs.microsoft.com/en-us/azure/security-center/workflow-automation

 # Contribute Logic App Playbooks
 ## Instructions for templatizing a playbook
 Once you have created a playbook that you want to export to share, go to the Logic App resource in Azure.
 > Note: this is the generic instructions there may be other steps depending how complex or what connectors are used for the playbook.
 1. Click Export Template from the resource menu
 2. Copy the contents of the template
-3. Usig VS code, create a new JSON file
+3. Using VS code, create a new JSON file
 4. Paste the code into the new file
-5. In the parameters section, you can remove all parameters and add the following:
+5. In the parameters section, you can remove all parameters and add the following.
+You might need to add additional parameters if your logic app has items in the workflow that need to be changed, like API key.
 ```json
     "parameters": {
         "PlaybookName": {